-- a) The name and statement of experience of the persons or firm(s) responsible for installing and testing the rock bolts. - b) The name of the firm supplying the rock bolts. - c) The - c) The mill certificates for the rock bolts to be used. - d) The name of the firm supplying the resin cartridge anchoring agent, if applicable. - de) The type, date of manufacture, set time and dimensions of the resin cartridgeanchoring agent, the drill hole diameter, and the installation methodology to be used. - e) The mill certificates for the rock bolts to be used. - f) The type of grout, the drill hole diameter, and installation methodology for grouted rock bolts, if applicable.
+- a) The name and statement of experience of the persons or firm(s) responsible for installing and testing the rock bolts. - b) The name of the firm supplying the rock bolts. - c) The mill certificates for the rock bolts to be used. - d) The name of the firm supplying the anchoring agent, if applicable. - e) The type, date of manufacture, set time and dimensions of the anchoring agent, the drill hole diameter, and the installation methodology to be used. - f) The type of grout and installation methodology for grouted rock bolts, if applicable.

-203.04.01.02 Shotcreting09 Steel Fibres
+203.04.01.09 Steel Fibres

-A list of equipment and accessories to be used Test reports from the steel fibre manufacturer, for the physical properties of the steel fibres, including the information belowtensile strength, according to ASTM A820 shall be submitted to the Contract Administrator at least 2 weeks prior to the use of the product.
+Test reports from the steel fibre manufacturer, for the physical properties of the steel fibres, including tensile strength, according to ASTM A820 shall be submitted to the Contract Administrator at least 2 weeks prior to the use of the product.
 The steel fibre diameter and length shall be included in the report.

-203.a04.01.10 Flexural Toughness of Steel Fibre-reinforced Shotcrete
+203.04.01.10 Flexural Toughness of Steel Fibre-reinforced Shotcrete